 When grilled and served as the Madeiran dish known as Filete de Espada, black scabbard is a meaty white fish that’s a delight to eat with a side or two.
 Adding a squirt or two of lemon juice enhances the fish’s flavor.
 However, the people of Madeira often top their favorite fish with banana in a dish called… you guessed it – Espada com Banana.

-Where We Ate Espada in Madeira
+Where We Ate Espada In Madeira

 Snack-Bar Bela 5

-3. Espada com Banana (Black Scabbard Fish with Banana)
+3. Espada Com Banana (Black Scabbard Fish With Banana)

 While Madeiran people have been fishing and eating black scabbard fish for centuries, we’re not sure who had the creative idea to bread these eel-like fish, fry them and put a banana on top.
 We also wonder if the same person had the brilliant idea for the dish called Espada com Banana com Maracujá which adds passion fruit sauce for good measure.